bartoszgebarowski/guess-a-word/README.md

   - It simulates a real keyboard with a standard QWERTY layout
   - Buttons will change colour to red to clue users that the letters that they have guessed are not in the word
 - Backspace button that allows user to remove one letter from a potential answer
-- Enter button, for confirming the answer
+- Enter button, to confirm the answer

 ### Footer

-- It serves as quick access to various points of interests and informs that the website was created for educational purposes only
+- It serves as quick access to various points of interest and informs that the website was created for educational purposes only
 - A theme icons from the 'Font Awesome' are present as an additional form of indication and visual stimulation
 - The hover effect for each icon informs the user that it is an interactive element.
 It is also related to a specific third-party service